altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 Complete the procedure described in the [Simulation Setup](#simulation-setup) section.

-You will need to copy the following binaries to your project directory:

 <h5>Procedure</h5>

 To exercise this use case, follow the below steps once the Simulation setup is complete:

-1\.
-From the project directory, launch the simulation using the **uboot-linux_sdcard.simics** target script.
+1. From the project directory, launch the simulation using the **uboot-linux_sdcard.simics** target script.
 This script launches the simulator and the current terminal becomes the Simics CLI:

   ```bash
   $ ./simics uboot-linux_sdcard.simics
   ```

-2\.
-From the Simics CLI, start running the simulation with the **run** command.
+2. From the Simics CLI, start running the simulation with the **run** command.

   ```bash
   simics>  run
   ```

-3\.
-Wait to get to the Linux prompt in the target serial console.
+3. Wait to get to the Linux prompt in the target serial console.

-4\.
-Login into the Linux prompt using the **root** user without a password.
+4. Login into the Linux prompt using the **root** user without a password.

   ```bash
   # Target Serial console